Terahertz Time-Domain Spectroscopy

 - Electro-optic sampling

 In the presence of THz electric field, the electro-optic crystal (e.g. ZnTe) becomes birefringent inducing a change in the polarization of the gating beam (measured by an optical balance composed of quarter-wave plate, a Wollaston prism and photodiode balance).
 This change is directly proportional to the amplitude of the THz electric field (Pockels effect).
-By moving a delay stage on the gating beam path, it is possible to sample the THz electric field amplitude at different time delays and then build the THz Time-Domain waveform.
+By moving a delay stage on the gating beam path, it is possible to sample the THz electric field amplitude at different time delays and map the THz Time-Domain waveform.
 The spectrum is obtained via a Fourier transform.